AdamHev/Number-Guessing-Game/README.md

-A simple Number Guessing Game to practice bash scripting.
+A simple Number Guessing Game to practice bash scripting using SQL.